-A: Download and print the application (links are listed above).
+A: During enrollment periods, the application form will be available online to download and print.
 Both parent and student must complete and sign.
 The application and $50 enrollment fee per student (check or money order only, made out to City of Chattanooga) must be received in the Traffic Engineering office no later than 2 weeks prior to the start of class.
 In the event your check is returned from the bank for non-sufficient funds, you will be responsible for immediate repayment of the $50.00 in cash or money order plus a $30.00 returned check fee, also in cash or money order.

 Development Resource Center

 1250 Market Street, Suite 3030 (map)

 Phone: (423) 643-5950

 Request new or report problems with existing traffic control devices by calling 311 (or (423) 425-6311 ) to access the City of Chattanooga's one-stop call center.